Frequently Asked Questions

 Generally, it is best to register for classes at the earliest point possible to ensure the largest class selection afforded to you.
 Typically, registration for the fall semester begins in March, and registration for the spring semester begins in October.
 Please check your assigned registration time on your portal each semester (under Student Records).
 You may also view registration information here.

-A Degree Audit Report or DAR is a tool used to determine the required courses for a specific degree.
-Students can access the DARS menu through the Hofstra Online System to review degree requirements, and help ensure they are completing the necessary requirements for graduation.
-For more information on DARS, please visit the Academic Records Web page.
+A degree audit is a tool used to determine the required courses for a specific degree.
+Students can access their degree audit through the Hofstra Portal to review degree requirements, and help ensure they are completing the necessary requirements for graduation.
+For more information on the degree audit, please visit the Degree Audit web page.

 Can I take classes outside of Hofstra?